dachshund-ncu/rt4svpp/README.md

 -- Usage --

-Just download suitable release and enjoy. .Deb release is non-static build and may not work if you use older distro.
-I recommend to use .AppImage version instead.
+Just download suitable release and enjoy. .Deb release is now static and does not require depedencies.
+Only make sure, you use at least something based on ubuntu 18.04

 If you want to build it instead...